Heat Pump FAQs

 Possibly.
 If you live in a flat with access to a garden with enough space for a heat pump, we can normally make it work.
 Let's have a chat during a free home assessment call.

-What do I need to be eligible for a government grant?
+What do I need to be eligible for a heat pump grant?

 You'll need an in date EPC to be eligible for a government grant.
 If you don't have an EPC or your one is older than 10 years as part of your home survey, we will provide you with a new certificate.
 In addition, you need to own the property you’re applying for and be replacing fossil fuel heating systems - such as oil, gas, electric or LPG (liquefied petroleum gas).
 You can find out more about it on the government website.